OkabeRintaro10/MachineLearningProjects/README.md

 using keras.Squential Model to classify the type of image into 10 different catergories using CNN

+# Pneumonia Detection
+Detecting the presence of pneumonia using CNN

 # Linear Regression

 Linear Regression to predict ice cream sales using custom loss function and gradient desecent